xiaohai0520/Algorithm/huahua/readme.md

 #### 309. Best Time to Buy and Sell Stock with Cooldown
 Hard question three conditions, sold hold and rest, find the relationship between both of them.

+#### 740. Delete and Earn
+same as house robber,you can think each house is the index of total number, translate into the robber style and do the dp.
+#### 801. Minimum Swaps To Make Sequences Increasing
+two array to remember the state of swap and non swap. good question.

+#### 139. Word Break
+dp to record the boolean of each index